govuk-one-login/onboarding-product-page/README.md

 1. Replace the placeholder values in `.env` with appropriate values.
     - ### Sheets
         - Make sure a `googleCredentials.json` file is in the root of the project.
-These are the credentials for a service account which has been granted access to the spreadsheet identified by `SPREADSHEET_ID`
+These are the credentials for a service account which has been granted access to the spreadsheet identified by `SPREADSHEET_ID`.
 2. Run `npm install`
 3. Run `npm run local`